convince-project/AS2FM/docs/source/tutorials.rst

             <data id="tmp_idx" type="int32" expr="0" />
         </datamodel>

 * The actual functionality of the world model is depicted in the graph below.
 When navigating to a goal the robot location is set to the goal location id.
-It is assumed that this operation always succeeds.
+For the moment, in this file it is assumed that this operation always succeeds.
 When trying to pick an object it is checked if the object's location is the same as the robot's location.
 It is recorded in the `robot_holding` variable that the robot now holds the object with a certain id.
 The location of the object is reset to -1 indicating that it is in the robot's gripper.
 This procedure can succeed or be aborted.
 In case an object should be placed, it is checked if the robot is holding an object (by `robot_holding != -1`).
 In this case the location of the object is replaced with the robot's location and `robot_holding` is set to -1 again because the gripper is empty now.
 This procedure can also be aborted if it does not succeed.

     .. image:: graphics/scxml_tutorial_ros_fetch_and_carry_world.drawio.svg
         :width: 400